SM 25x100 [2xM8] / N42 - magnetic roller

 Apart from immense power, neodymium magnets have the following advantages:

-- Key role in the industry of new technologies – find application in HDD drives, electric motors, medical devices or other advanced devices.
+- Key role in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Furthermore, tiny parts of these devices have the potential to be problematic in medical diagnosis after entering the body.
+- Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these magnets can hinder the diagnostic process in case of swallowing.

 Do not give neodymium magnets to youngest children.